SteliosHD/StarWars/README.md

 Consuming the swapi!

 By choice, I used as few tools as possible.
-Caching could be performed with reqquests-cache library (or similar).
+Caching could be performed with requests-cache library (or similar).
 Json files were used for cache.

 #### About the author: